 [2] Jocelyn Andersen: The Proverbs 31 Woman: You've never seen her like this!

-Click HERE for links to all Jocelyn’s Substack columns.
-Connect with Jocelyn on Goodreads and LinkedIn.
+Click HERE to subscribe to Jocelyn’s newsletter and for links to all her Substack columns.
+Also connect with Jocelyn on Goodreads and LinkedIn.

 Hi Jocelyn, I have a strong, passionate hatred for the Danvers Statement.
 We are to love God & hate evil.
 The Danvers Statement is evil.